iMattPro/topicpreview/README.md

 ## Requirements
 * phpBB 3.1.0-RC2 or higher
 * PHP 5.3.3 or higher

-Note: This extension is in development.
-Installation is only recommended for testing purposes and is not supported on live boards.
-This extension will be officially released following phpBB 3.1.0.

 ## Installation
 1. [Download the latest release](https://github.com/VSEphpbb/topicpreview/releases) and unzip it.